Winter Driving

 DAVE ALANGETTY IMAGES

 We know that a vehicle’s electronic stability control system (ESC) uses a steering angle sensor, a yaw sensor and a lateral G sensor in addition to the ABS wheel speed sensors.
 The system takes the information from these sensors and decides how and when it should intervene.
 “Stability control is a path maintenance system,” says Heuschele.
 “It tries to maintain the path it thinks the driver wants to take.”
 So he encourages drivers to be more mindful with the vehicle controls.
 If the vehicle starts to slide, he cautions, don’t immediately counter steer in the opposite direction at full steering lock.
 Extreme and abrupt maneuvers like that will make the system think you want to turn the vehicle in the opposite direction.
 The result?
 It will take ESC longer to make the right corrections.
 He says the best course of action is to tone down your steering wheel inputs and straighten the wheel, this not handled correctly, is one of causes of distracted driving accidents during winter.
+Get in touch with personal injury lawyers who have a proven track record of winning cases.

 17% of all vehicle crashes happen in winter conditions.
 1,836 people die annually due to snowy and icy pavement.
 There are 156,164 crashes annually due to icy roads, you can check https://localaccidentreports.com/category/virginia/ to learn more.
 More than 1,300 people are killed in car crashes on snowy or icy roads every year.
 The intervention from the system will be much more subtle.
 And the same goes for traction control.
 Be smooth with the throttle application.
 “If you fight the system, if you plant your right foot on the floor, it’s going to shut you down really hard.”
 And that means it will take longer to make forward progress.
 More than 1,300 people die annually with another 116,800 injured in vehicle crashes due to snowy, slushy, or icy roadways.